GSA/digitalgov.gov/content/resources/_x/hackpad-federal-terms-of-service.md

 layout: docs
 ---

-<span class="author-p-12705"><a href="https://hackpad.com/">Hackpad</a> isÂ s a collaborative editing tool similar to Google Docs.Â Create and Organize.
+<span class="author-p-12705"><a href="https://hackpad.com/">Hackpad</a> is s a collaborative editing tool similar to Google Docs.
+Create and Organize.
 Take collaborative notes, share data and files, and use comments to share your thoughts in real-time or asynchronously.</span>

 <a class="button" style="color: #000000" href="https://hackpad.com/AMENDMENT-TO-HACKPAD-TERMS-OF-SERVICE-MwTzlQre2hE">View Hackpad Federal Terms of Service</a>